Anyone currently enrolled and participating in a National Junior College Athletic Association Esports (NJCAAE) tournament.

 2.7.2.
 Game Connections

 All players taking part in NJCAAE tournaments are required to have an active game account for the tournament they’re participating in, connected to their varsity esports account.
 All game connection information shown on a team’s roster must match with the accounts in game, players using different accounts or those not officially on the roster are prohibited from playing in matches.
+Names must include all identifying information, such as a player's full battle net tag (name#1234) or their nintnedo switch friend code.
 Only one account connection is allowed per game, if a player needs to add a different account or update their current game connection, they will need to do so at least 24 hours before their next match.
 Game connections may not be changed during the Playoffs portion of any event.

 2.7.3.
 Participant Profiles